 Award-Winning Activist | Lawyer

 Jamil Jivani tackles some of the biggest challenges in the world as a lawyer, community organizer, and teacher.
-With research and teaching appointments at Yale Law School and Osgoode Hall Law School, Jamil focuses on issues that impact youth, immigrants, and low-income families.
-He is also the founder of the Citizen Empowerment Project, a public education organization leading initiatives related to policing, racial profiling, democratic participation, voter turnout and economic development.
+With research and teaching appointments at Yale Law School and Osgoode Hall Law School, Jivani focuses on issues that impact youth, immigrants, and low-income families.
+He is also the founder of the Citizen Empowerment Project, a public education organization that leads initiatives related to policing, racial profiling, democratic participation, voter turnout, and economic development.

-Jamil is the director of law and policy at Our Ohio Renewal, a nonprofit organization founded to develop solutions to the issues raised in J.D.
+Jivani is currently the director of law and policy at Our Ohio Renewal, a non-profit organization founded to develop solutions to the issues raised in J.D.
 Vance’s bestselling memoir, Hillbilly Elegy.
-He has also served as Vice Chair of the Children’s Aid Society of Toronto, and has volunteered with youth organizations in Kenya, Egypt, and Belgium.
+He was also recently appointed as Ontario’s first-ever Advocate for Community Opportunities.
+Jivani previously served as vice chair of the Children’s Aid Society of Toronto, and has volunteered with youth organizations in Kenya, Egypt, and Belgium.

-Jamil’s work in disadvantaged neighborhoods in North America and Europe has led him to appear on BBC, CBC, CTV and TVO.
-His writing has been published by The Globe and Mail, Toronto Star, National Post and Huffington Post.
+Jivani’s work in disadvantaged neighborhoods in North America and Europe has led him to appear on BBC, CBC, CTV, and TVO.
+His writing has been published by The Globe and Mail, Toronto Star, National Post, and Huffington Post.

-Jamil graduated from Yale Law School in 2013, and formerly served as President of the Yale Black Law Students Association.
-While at Yale, Jamil worked for Senator Cory Booker in New Jersey, as a Connecticut high school teacher, and as a Manhattan corporate lawyer.
+In 2013, Jivani graduated from Yale Law School where he served as President of the Yale Black Law Students Association.
+While at Yale, Jivani worked for Senator Cory Booker in New Jersey, as a Connecticut high school teacher, and as a Manhattan corporate lawyer.
 Since graduating, he has practiced corporate law in Toronto at Torys LLP, and was named the 2015 Young Lawyer of the Year by the Canadian Association of Black Lawyers.
-He was also a 2016 recipient of th eThompson Reuters’ Lexpert Zenith Award for Diversity and Inclusion.
+He was also a 2016 recipient of the Thomson Reuters’ Lexpert Zenith Award for Diversity and Inclusion.

 Jamil’s first book, Why Young Men, was published in April, 2018.